BennyHallett/anubis/README.md

       Use it like:
           $ mix example <command> <args>
       """

+      option :file,  :string,   "The file to be loaded." option :procs: :integer,  "The number of concurrent processes to run"

       command :init, "Initialize the project.", Named.Function.init
       command :send, "Send me a small letter.", Named.Function.send